Sunday, September 30, 2018

 • Discussion:

--Roman Catholic apologists (and others) sometimes appeal to the text of Psalm 106:30-31 as evidence of works being necessary for justification before God.
-Consider this excerpt from Steve Ray as an example of how this argument is made:
+-Roman Catholic apologists and others sometimes cite the text of Psalm 106:30-31 as evidence of works being a necessary condition in addition to faith for justification before God.
+It is claimed that Phinehas was given the same kind of righteousness that Abraham had on the basis of a good work.
+Consider this excerpt from Steve Ray as an example of how this argument has been made:

 "...centering on Abraham's faith in Genesis 15:6: "Abraham believed God, and it was reckoned to him as righteousness."
 Catholics agree with this Scripture, but the same words ("it was reckoned to him as righteousness") are applied to another person in the Old Testament besides Abraham, and the "justification" was there attributed to actions and zealousness, not faith alone.
 The phrase used in Psalm 106:31 is the same (in both the Hebrew Masoretic text and the Greek Septuagint) as is used in Genesis 15:6.
 In Psalm 106:30, 31 we read, "Then stood up Phinehas, and executed judgment: and so the plague was stayed.
 And that was counted unto him for righteousness unto all generations for evermore" (KJV).
 Evangelicals say his faith justified him, like his father Abraham-but the Psalmist must not have understood the faith alone doctrine, for he attributes the imputation of righteousness to Phinehas' zealousness."

 The background of this event is recorded in Numbers 25.
-Israelites were committing fornication with the women of Moab.
-Consequently, God was provoked to anger and He cast a plague over Israel.
+Jewish men were committing fornication with the women of Moab.
+Therefore, God was provoked to wrath.
+He cast a plague over Israel.
 Then, Phinehas took a spear and drove it through a couple in the act of fornication.
-He obtained mercy from God, terminated the plague, and was regarded as being a righteous man due to his desire for righteousness.
+He obtained mercy from God, terminated the plague, and was regarded as a righteous man due to his desire for righteousness.
 His deed would be blessed and remembered from generation to generation.
 The reality of his faith was demonstrated before other men.
 This is a testimonial of faithfulness, not justification before God.
-Notice how other Bible translations render this verse:
+Consider for a moment how a few translations of greater dynamic equivalence render this passage:

 "This was counted for him as a righteous deed for all generations to come."
 (Psalm 106:31, New American Bible Revised Edition)